linux4sam/egt/docs/src/geometry.md

-namespace egt { inline namespace v1 {
-/**

  @page geometry Geometry

 This chapter discusses the coordinate system and how to deal with geometry in EGT.

 @section geometry_coord Coordinate System

-EGT defines a PointType, SizeType, RectType, LineType, ArcType, and CircleType along with several other classes for working with geometry.
+EGT defines a egt::PointType, egt::SizeType, egt::RectType, egt::LineType,
+egt::ArcType, and egt::CircleType along with several other classes for working with geometry.

 EGT uses a standard Cartesian coordinate system that specifies each point uniquely in a plane by a set of numerical coordinates, which are the signed